Piers-0x1/ctf-writeup/foobar_ctf/pwn.md

   exit(1);
 }
 ```

-It seems like we run into segmentation fault because there does not exist flag.txt file
+It seems like we run into segmentation fault because there does not exist flag.txt file.
 Let's try again with flag.txt created

 ```console
 ┌──(kali㉿kali)-[~/Desktop/pwn/foobar_ctf/ssid]